alicevision/MeshroomResearch/README.md

 cd MRRS
 pip install -e . [< optional features >]
 ```
-< optional features > may be onnx to install the onnx runtime, meshcomparison to install the dependencies required to handle meshes
+< optional features > may be onnx to install the onnx runtime, meshcomparison to install the dependencies required to handle meshes.

 On mikros machines:
 ```